ATSM

 Throughout the year, various events take place, such as the Pre-Semester Workshop, make-up exams and practice exams, Tutoring Day, and Pep’s Week.
 Signing up for tutoring allows students to attend these events and take advantage of these opportunities for hands-on practice and well-being.

-I have a question, but I'm not in Montpellier or Nîmes.
-What should I do?
+I have a question, but I'm not in Montpellier or Nîmes—what should I do?

 In addition to the sessions and office hours during which you can interact directly with your tutors, there are several options available for asking questions.